 -

 Explanation: This theorem combines the concepts of side proportionality and angle congruence.
-The proportional sides ensure that the triangles are scaled versions of each other, while the congruent included angle locks the shape in place.
+The proportional sides confirm that the triangles are scaled versions of each other, while the congruent included angle locks the shape in place.

 -